The Priddy Foundation

 The Priddy Foundation operates two grant cycles annually with a structured multi-step process:

-Step 1 - Letter of Intent (LOI): Submit online preliminary application Step 2 - Notification: Organizations notified within days whether eligible to proceed Step 3 - Grant Seekers Workshop: Approved applicants invited to attend workshop Step 4 - Formal Application: Complete full application online Step 5 - Site Visit: Foundation staff conducts site visit Step 6 - Board Review: Trustees review applications and make decisions Step 7 - Award Notice: Organizations notified of funding decisions
+Step 1 - Letter of Intent (LOI): Submit online preliminary application Step 2 - Notification: Organisations notified within days whether eligible to proceed Step 3 - Grant Seekers Workshop: Approved applicants invited to attend workshop Step 4 - Formal Application: Complete full application online Step 5 - Site Visit: Foundation staff conducts site visit Step 6 - Board Review: Trustees review applications and make decisions Step 7 - Award Notice: Organisations notified of funding decisions

 Application Timeline